0to10/software-development-workflow/README.md

 : The commitment to working on a task.
 Assignment of a task must be visible within the issue and/or project tracking system.

+Resolution
+: The course of action determined or decided on.

 Reviewer
 : The person reviewing the work of a software engineer.